playbenny/benny_manual/docs/connections.md

 There are scopes for both input and output of the connection (where possible)

+Wire colours reflect the type of output/input they come from.
+- white : not assigned yet
+- green : values/parameters
+- yellow : midi/notes
+- orange : audio

 ## Conversion

 Some connections are simple - eg a midi out to a midi in, or a single audio out to a single audio in.
 Some require some degree of conversion.